 The following are COVID-19 safety guidelines from our Council, however, please follow any additional guidelines in place at each location your Girl Scouts are utilizing, such as schools, recreation centers, libraries, and houses of worship, when visiting those facilities. (*NOTE: See location-specific information below our guidelines).

 Guidelines for In-Person Troop Meetings

-Troops can meet virtually or in-person outdoors.
-Use these
+Troops can meet virtually or in-person outdoors or indoors.
+Use

-guidelines and reminders to help you decide how and when to return to
+these guidelines and reminders to help you decide how and when to

 Troop guidelines can help guide preventive